Advanced software install#

 Variants are where the package has options how to build it.
 Let’s pick on

-as a nice example.
-You can get information on a package in Spack,
+clingo as an example.
+You can get information on a package in Spack, which

 Description: